Adventure Travel to Jordan: 8-Day Itinerary

 Amman Citadel: Located at the top of a hill overlooking the city, the Citadel is a window into Jordan's past.
-You can see the progression of Jordanian history through the Roman, Byzantine, and Umayyad ruins that cover the hill.
+You can see the progression of Jordanian history through the Roman, Byzantine and Umayyad ruins that cover the hill.
 Highlights include the Temple of Hercules, a Byzantine church and the Umayyad Palace.
 While you're there, check out the Jordanian Archaeological Museum.

-Roman Theater: In heart of downtown Amman is the Roman Theater, a well-preserved Roman amphitheater and museum.
+Roman Theater: In the heart of downtown Amman is the Roman Theater, a well-preserved Roman amphitheater and museum.
 It's a quick walk from there to Rainbow Street, THE place for shopping and eating your fill of Jordan's incredible food.

 Jerash: Located just outside of Amman, Jerash is Jordan's largest and best-preserved Roman city.
 Known as the Pompeii of the Middle East, it's well worth the quick cab ride to check out the temples, plazas and theaters that showcase what everyday life was like in ancient times.